 Cats have a well-deserved reputation for being independent, self-reliant animals.
-That’s one of the reasons they make such good pets and why so many people enjoy being cat owners; after all, there are more than 90 million pet cats in the United States today.
+That’s one of the reasons they make such good pets and why so many people enjoy being cat owners.
+After all, there are more than 90 million pet cats in the United States today.
 However, it’s a mistake to assume that cats don’t need regular care or that owners don’t need to observe good care habits right from the beginning.
 If you’re a cat owner or considering getting a cat, take note of the following important points for raising a healthy cat.

 The tendency to think of cats as “user-friendly” pets who are self-sufficient can lead pet owners into many different mistakes.
-Some just dump dry food into a pet dish assuming it’s okay to leave it at that, assuming their pet will be fine, only to wind up with an obese and unhealthy animal on their hands.
+Some just dump dry food into a pet dish assuming it’s okay to leave it at that, only to wind up with an obese and unhealthy animal on their hands.
 It’s important to remember that meat is the foundation of a cat’s diet and should be included on a regular basis in moderate amounts.
 Dry food is high in carbohydrates and may be unhealthy for cats in large amounts (some cats can even develop diabetes), so consider incorporating organic foods to help your kitty maintain a healthy balance.

 Cats are famous for doing their own grooming, which is enough to make them the pet of choice for many people.
 However, it’s still necessary to brush a cat regularly to minimize loose hair, which also helps keep the hairballs, those nasty build-ups of hair in the digestive tract, under control.
 Use a small brush with bristles that aren’t too stiff or hard, and brush gently.
 Your cat may really enjoy the sensation, which will make your job a lot easier.
 If not, try brushing your pet before treat time every day to associate it with something pleasant.
 Getting rid of loose hair before it builds up and becomes a problem can also help mitigate household allergens.